 Ethiopia can be whether a paradise or hell for you in terms of food.
 Many people around the world appreciate Ethiopian cuisine as very unique, but others fear it for its spiciness.
 You should be able to have a wide variety of options, from the hottest local food to vegetarian to international options as well.

 The good news is that injera is gluten-free, so it is an excellent option for celiacs.
-Regarding vegetarians, there is plenty of veggie food as orthodoxes fast from animal products more than 200 days a year!
-Of course you can always have meet with injera, served in different ways, even raw!
+Regarding vegetarians, there is plenty of veggie food as Orthodox fast from animal products more than 200 days a year!
+Of course, you can always have met with injera, served in different ways, even raw!

 In many places, you will find international food, most commonly pizzas, burgers, and pasta.
 Fish is fresh only in towns by the lakes, though the variety goes only from Nile Perch to Tilapia and that’s all.
 A good restaurant guide can be found in “What’s Out Addis”, a pamphlet that is freely delivered to most hotels and restaurants.
 Grab one if you see it!
 There is some international cuisine presence in Addis: Japanese, Chinese, Greek, Italian, Indian, Lebanese, etc. There is a company that has recently started a food delivery services: deliveraddis.com (even though you have to register and provide an address; I wonder if they deliver to hotels too).